-This is another reason why this instrument is also referred as a Sound Pressure Level (spl meter).
-In the diaphragm movement, the sound pressure deviation, is converted into an electrical signal (V).
+This is another reason why this instrument is also referred to as a Sound Pressure Level (spl meter).
+In the diaphragm movement, the sound pressure deviation is converted into an electrical signal (V).

 When a constant pressure is applied, a microphone can be traced by the voltage produced, called as the microphone sensitivity.
 Decibel meter uses the sensitivity of the microphone and converts the electrical signal accurately to sound pressure, and show the resulting level of sound pressure (decibels dB).